 - INTERVIEWS (1000 Words) are conversations, written or recorded, with various individuals of note.
 These conversations should discuss relevant issues in line with the Converge vision but they may include a diverse range of stories, anecdotes, opinions or ideas.
 Interviewees should be believers who demonstrate an active faith.

 - CRITIQUES (500-1000 words) review some aspect of popular culture, tracking social trends, and offering relevant recommendations to our readers along with intelligent analysis.
 These pieces should be well- informed, thoroughly-researched reflections on culture (music, movies, TV), business (career, social justice, leadership), or institutions (politics, church, education).
 Established writers can write critiques well.

 - COMMENTARIES (1000+ words) are broader in scope than Critiques.
 They examine large scale social and cultural trends, discussing cause and effect on a macro scale, and asking questions like “How did we get here?”, “Where are we going?”, and “What does this mean?”
 Like a fish discussing the water, commentaries tell the meta-stories that we currently find ourselves swimming in.
 It is recommended that only experienced writers attempt commentaries.

 To submit your submissions, or ideas and pitches, just contact us here.
 Please include your headshot, and a small bio in your email.

-But be warned… Due to our small staff and the high volume of material we receive, it can take a while for us to reply.
+But be warned… Due to our small staff, it can take a while for us to reply.
 If you haven’t heard from us within 6 weeks of your email, please assume we will not be able to use your idea or submission.